 What if the Local Authority decides not to issue an EHCP?

-Sometimes the Local Authority will decide that a child or young person has special educational needs that can be met through SEN support and therefore decide not to issue an EHCP.
+Sometimes the Local Authority will decide that a child/YP has special educational needs that can be met through SEN support and therefore decide not to issue an EHCP.

-If this is the case the Local Authority must tell you of its decision within 16 weeks of receiving the request, provide you with written feedback including evidence and the reports from the professionals collected as part of the assessment.
+If this is the case the Local Authority must tell you of its decision within 16 weeks of receiving the request.
+They must provide you with written feedback including evidence and the reports from the professionals collected as part of the assessment.
 The Local Authority must also tell you about: